abrookins/OpenSearchResult/README.md

 You can change various things about the plugin by adding user settings:

-- 'highlight_file_paths': Set to false to disable highlighting openable paths (the open command will still work)
+- 'highlight_search_results': Set to false to disable highlighting openable paths (the open command will still work)
-- 'highlight_file_scope': The scope that will be used to color the outline for openable paths.
-See your theme file for examples.
+- 'highlight_search_scope': The scope that will be used to color the outline for openable paths or the icon.
+See your theme file for examples of colors.
-- 'highlight_file_icon': If you want an icon to show up in the gutter next to openable paths, include a valid icon name as a string (e.g., 'circle', 'dot') (see Sublime Text 2 API docs for View.add_regions() for valid icon names)
+- 'highlight_search_icon': If you want an icon to show up in the gutter next to openable paths, include a valid icon name as a string (e.g., 'circle', 'dot' or 'bookmark')